 Give It Something Special

-Add some extra flavors into your rice while it simmers: a bay leaf or two, a couple whole cloves or dried shiitake mushrooms (depending, of course, on what type of risotto you're making - cloves and mushrooms don't go with everything!).
+Add some extra flavors into your rice while it simmers: a bay leaf or two, a couple whole cloves or dried shiitake mushrooms (depending on what type of risotto you're making - cloves and mushrooms don't go with everything!).

 06 of 07